 An important turning point in your relationship is when you give and receive an engagement ring.
 Both Modern and Edwardian engagement rings are exquisite objects that are full of detail, personality, and history.
-Engagement rings are no exception to the fact that, like fashion, engagement ring styles have changed considerably throughout time.
+Engagement rings are no exception to the fact that, like fashion, engagement ring styles have changed considerably throughout time, from Edwardian art deco engagement rings to Victorian engagement rings.
 You can choose the ring that best captures your unique style and the enduring love of your partnership by being aware of designs from different eras.

 What is Edwardian Jewellery?